The ISTD is proud to have launched its first Contemporary syllabus

 For students and teachers

-We focused on producing the syllabus at three levels - Intermediate Foundation, Intermediate and Advanced 1 - and courses for the Intermediate Foundation syllabus are now running across the UK.
+We focused on producing the syllabus at three levels - Intermediate Foundation, Intermediate and Advanced 1 - and courses for the Intermediate Foundation syllabus are now running across the UK with Intermediate courses available from February 2020.
 There are also plans in place to create more levels in the future.

 We cannot thank the team enough for their commitment to the project and the knowledge and time that they have shared so generously.